corno/bass-clarinet/README.md

   * tagged unions
   * tokenizer option: `spaces_per_tab`
 * stream support has been dropped for now.
 Can be added back upon request
-* There is an 'ExpectContext' class that helps processing documents that should conform to an expected structure.
+* There is an 'ExpectContext' class that helps processing texts that should conform to an expected structure.

 the parser contained in this `ASTN Toolkit` is a sax-like streaming parser for ASTN (and JSON). just like you shouldn't use `sax` when you need `dom` you shouldn't use `astn` when you need `JSON.parse`.